Historicity of the Gospels: John

-The Gospel of John is a relatively late theological document containing little accurate historical information that is not found in the three synoptic gospels, which is why most historical studies have been based on the earliest sources Mark and Q. Nonetheless, since the third quest, John's gospel is seen as having more reliability than previously thought or sometimes even more reliable than the synoptics.
-It speaks of an unnamed "disciple whom Jesus loved" as the source of its traditions, but according to Burkett does not say specifically that he is its author except in John 21, which is widely regarded as a later addition by the author of chapters 1-20 or by another redactor, though a growing minority view it as part of the earliest text.
-According to Méndez, the gospel gradually identifies its narrator as the beloved disciple, notably in chapter 19.
-Christian tradition identifies him as John the Apostle, but the majority of modern scholars have abandoned this or hold it only tenuously.
+The Gospel of John is a late document and has been seen as containing little accurate history not found in the Synoptics.
+However, since the third quest, John's gospel is seen as having more reliability than previously thought or sometimes even more reliable than the Synoptics.
+John's gospel shows deep familiarity with mundane details such as the regions, distances between locations, the people, customs, Jewish practices, regional tensions, regional languages, details of crucifixion and there is archeological corroboration of numerous locations it mentions.
+About 85 percent of John's content is unique to John, with 92 percent of its material having no parallels in Mark, rendering the Gospel as an independent document about the life of Jesus and surrounding events.
+The narrator is presented as a witness in 1:14, and the gospel gradually identifies its writer as the Beloved Disciple in 19 and 21.
+Christian tradition identifies him as John the Apostle, but the majority of modern scholars have abandoned this or hold it only tenuously, though they view the beloved disciple as the source of much of John's content.
 Most scholars believe it was written c.
-90–110 AD, at Ephesus in Anatolia (although other possibilities are Antioch, Northern Syria, Judea and Alexandria).
-Scholars have increasingly described the gospel as a unitary text and abandoned models with hypothetical sources and strata with the advent of text-critical methods.
-Most scholars during the twentieth century viewed John as a communal work written in multiple editions, but this position is currently in retreat, and there has been a decrease in arguing for the existence of hypothetical sources behind the Gospel of John in scholarship.
+90–100 AD, at Ephesus (although other possibilities are Antioch, Northern Syria, Judea and Alexandria).
+Scholars have increasingly described the gospel as a unitary text and abandoned models with hypothetical sources and a communal work written in multiple editions as synchronic readings predominate today, and there has been a decrease in arguing for the existence of hypothetical sources behind the Gospel of John in scholarship.

-The fact that the format of John follows that set by Mark need not imply that the author knew Mark, for there are no identical or almost-identical passages; rather, this was most probably the accepted shape for a gospel by the time John was written.
-Nevertheless, John's discourses are full of synoptic-like material: some scholars think this indicates that the author knew the synoptics, although others believe it points instead to a shared base in the oral tradition.
-John nevertheless differs radically from them:
+While John follows the format set by Mark, there are no identical passages; this was most probably the accepted shape for a gospel by the time John was written.
+John's discourses are full of synoptic-like material.
+During the twentieth century, John was considered independent of the Synoptics, but most scholars now accept the Synoptics as sources for John.
+John nevertheless differs from them: